Home About

 I tell the truth.

 It helps me get everything organized and put into the process.
 I don’t mind surprises, just not too many.
-A confluence page with a table in it is my happy place : ) You will mostly find my desk crowded and messy, it is the exact opposite of my head.
-I like plans that work, with a bit of adjustment on the way.
+A confluence/notion/note page with a table in it is my happy place : ) You will mostly find my desk crowded and messy; it is the opposite of my head.
+I like structured plans; I like them better when they work with a bit of adjustment on the way.

 I work hard.